odahu/odahu-docs/source/comp_security.rst

 - ConfigMap with common policy that included into all `OpenPolicyAgent`_ sidecars and implements masking of a sensitive data
 - ConfigMap with default policy that included into `OpenPolicyAgent`_ sidecars when pod does not specify ConfigMap with its polices

-When webhook server deploys `OpenPolicyAgent`_ sidecar it attaches policies from ConfigMap.
-ConfigMap can be found by value of pod label ``opa-policy-config-map-name``.
-If this label is missed then default policy will be used.
+When the webhook server deploys `OpenPolicyAgent`_ sidecar, it attaches policies from ConfigMap.
+ConfigMap can be found by the value of the pod label ``opa-policy-config-map-name``.
+If this label is missed, then the default policy will be used.
 Default policy – reject all requests.

 Different ODAHU components such as :ref:`API <comp_api:API>` and :ref:`Feedback aggregator <comp_feedback:Feedback aggregator>`